 What applications do I have to submit to enrol my child?

 You have to submit your application to the kindergarten directly (either in person or via e-mail).
 The applications can be found on the kindergartens’ websites.
 When putting your child on a waiting list, you can specify three preferred kindergartens on the application form.

 The prices vary a great deal between municipal and private kindergartens.

-Most of the fee for municipal kindergartens is covered by the local government and you only have to pay an equal to 10.6-12% of the minimum wage.
-(In 2015, the additional sum paid by a parent was approximately 45 euros a month.)
+Most of the fee for municipal kindergartens is covered by the local government and you only have to pay an equal to 7.5-15% of the minimum wage.
+(In 2018, the additional sum paid by a parent was 61 euros a month in Tallinn.)
 Additionally, you also have to cover the catering fee which comes down to 1.5-2 euros a day.

 Private kindergartens cost more.
 Ask for the specific fee from the kindergarten directly.
 If your child is registered to live in Estonia, your local government will also pay a small subsidy for your child every month.
 The subsidy varies across country, but is usually over 100 euros.

 Good babysitters are often found through recommendations, so ask people in the “Expats in Estonia” Facebook group or search for babysitter (lapsehoidja) in Google.
 One database of local babysitters is also available in English.